kornelski/deunicode/README.md

 It started as a Rust port of [`Text::Unidecode`](http://search.cpan.org/~sburke/Text-Unidecode-1.30/lib/Text/Unidecode.pm) Perl module, and was extended to support emoji.

 This is a fork of [unidecode](https://crates.rs/crates/unidecode) crate.
-This fork uses a compact representation of Unicode data to minimize memory overhead and executable size.
+This fork uses a compact representation of Unicode data to minimize memory overhead and executable size (about 70K codepoints mapped to 240K ASCII characters, using 450KB or memory, 160KB gzipped).

 Examples
 --------